Connie Marrero: Amateur play

-Cuban (Winter) League
+Cuban League

-In the winter of 1946/47, Marrero signed with the Oriente team of the National Federation league.
+In the winter of 1946–47, Marrero signed with the Oriente team of the National Federation League.
 Marrero had a good season, leading the league in victories with an 8–5 record.
 After the end of the Federation season, he switched to the Almendares team of the regular Cuban League for the last month of the season.
 Although he played only a minor role—pitching in four games and going 1–0—he participated on the winning team of one of the most famous pennant races in Cuban League history.

 In the spring of 1947, Marrero, as part of a Cuba all-star team, had a chance to pitch against major league teams that were playing in Havana during spring training.
 He beat the New York Yankees in a rain-shortened 7-inning game, allowing one run and four hits.
 A week later (now pitching for the minor league Havana Cubans), he suffered a tough 1–0 loss against the Brooklyn Dodgers, allowing four hits and striking out eight.
 The next Cuban League season, 1947/48, Marrero returned to Almendares in the Cuban League (which was now officially sanctioned by Major League Baseball) and pitched perhaps his best season, going 12–2, setting the Cuban League all-time records for shutouts (eight) and ERA (1.12) and winning the most valuable player award.
 However, with Almendares tied with the Habana team with one game left, he was unable to clinch the pennant as he lost to Habana's Alex Patterson in a 3–2 game.

 In 1948/49.
 Marrero went 6–4, as Almendares easily won another pennant.
 As the league champions, Almendares represented Cuba in the first Caribbean Series played in Havana in 1949.
 Cuba swept the series with Marrero contributing a one-run, four-hit, complete-game victory in the only game he pitched.
 In 1949/50 Marrero went 7–3 and led the Cuban League with an ERA of 2.66, as Almendares again won the pennant.
 At the second Caribbean Series, Marrero went 0–2 as Cuba was upset by Panamá.
 The next winter Marrero went 11–7 with a 2.37 ERA, leading the Cuban League in wins and innings pitched.
 Almendares, however, was edged out by Habana for the pennant in a one-game playoff.
 In 1951/52 Marrero went 6–9, and the next winter he went 8–8.